shepherdjerred/astro-opengraph-images/README.md

      </body>
    </html>
    ```

+   - Option 2: Manually add the `meta` tags to your Astro layout.

 1. Build your site.
 You should see a `.png` file next to each `.html` page in your `dist` folder.
 Double-check that the `og:image` proprety in your `.html` file matches the path to the `.png` file.